jackyzha0/quartz/content/notes/16-compilers.md

 - [interpreter](notes/interpreter.md)

 # What is a compiler?
 A [compiler](notes/compiler.md) is used to build stored programs.
 Things that are stored on the disk that  you can run.
-They use source code in a **high level** language, and output machine code in a binary file.
+They use source code in a **high level** language, and output machine code in a binary file which is then linked with a [linker](notes/linker.md).
 This file can be loaded and run by hardware.
 Example langauges include C, C++, Java (sorf of)

 An [interpreter](notes/interpreter.md) is more of an interactive tool.
 The interpreter program (e.g., python) runs of the CPU and execute your program.
 Interpreted laguages include (python, ruby, shell, R, js, PHP).